Article 1: Name

 Section 3.
-Any officer may resign at any time by notice in writing to the Association, and any officer may be removed with or without cause, by vote of a majority of the directors then in office.
+Any officer may resign at any time by notice in writing to the Association, and any officer may be removed with or without cause, by a vote of a majority of the directors then in office.

 Section 4.
 The board of directors may appoint and employ an executive director to help implement association policies and assist in the daily operation of the association.

 Section 5.
-The president with approval of the board of directors may appoint select committees to examine issues deemed important to the best interests of the association.
+The president with the approval of the board of directors may appoint select committees to examine issues deemed important to the best interests of the association.
 At the association’s annual meeting or any other scheduled meeting, regular members by a majority vote can recommend the president appoint a select committee.

 Section 9.
-A vacancy arising in the offices of the vice president, secretary, treasurer will be filled by appointment to be made by the president with the advice and consent of the board of directors.
+A vacancy arising in the offices of the vice president, secretary, the treasurer will be filled by appointment to be made by the president with the advice and consent of the board of directors.